Preparing for Transitions

 When we go through difficult transitions such as these, we may feel like our brain has been hijacked.
 So, if we’re not prepared to undergo these types of transitions, we may forget or deny ourselves of essentials.
 When we neglect ourselves of basic needs, it could lead to depression, anxiety, gaining or losing weight, or we could become frustrated and take it out on the people we love.
 However, if we prepare for transitions ahead of time, we can prevent these from happening.

-Make a simple checklist of basics you need in order to sustain your health.
+Make a simple checklist of the basics you need in order to sustain your health.
 Think about the kind of foods or drinks that can provide you with nutrients.
-Make sure you include antioxidants like vegetables, fruits, beans, organic teas and juice (http://www.webmd.com/food-recipes/20-common-foods-most-antioxidants).
+Make sure you include antioxidants like vegetables, fruits, beans, organic teas, and juice (http://www.webmd.com/food-recipes/20-common-foods-most-antioxidants).
 Stress destroys our cells.
-Antioxidants latch on to damaged cells and get them out of our bodies.
-If they stay, they will accumulate and possibly mutate and reproduce.
-By having a checklist you can make certain you are getting the basics you require each day.
+Antioxidants latch onto damaged cells and take them out of our bodies.
+If we don’t eat foods with antioxidants, the damaged cells will stay, accumulate, and possibly mutate and reproduce.
+Creating a checklist of basics can be a great way to make certain you are getting what you require each day.

-Add to your checklists some activities you must do in order to stay healthy during stressful times.
+Add to your checklists activities that help you stay healthy during stressful times.
 Think about what will keep you healthy and lift your spirits?
 What combats stress for you?
-Is it nature, church, yoga, certain foods, teas, exercises, prayer, music, breathing exercises?
+Is it nature, church, yoga, certain foods, teas, exercises, prayer, music, or breathing exercises?
 Add it to your checklist.
 And then print it out.

 Plan something special you can look forward to.
 Book it.
 Put it on the calendar.
 Post it on your fridge.

 Touch the Earth.
-There is something grounding about being around nature, water, fire, gardens, fresh air, sunshine, and animals.
-If you don’t have the time or strength to leave your home to get out in nature, then go walk barefoot in the grass, or light a candle, or take an Epsom salt bath.
+Being around nature, water, fire, gardens, fresh air, sunshine, and animals is grounding.
+If you don’t have the time or strength to leave your home to get out in nature, then go walk barefoot in the grass, light a candle, or take an Epsom salt bath.

 Help others with greater challenges than you have.
 Schedule it.
 Put it on the calendar.